Harry's Place: Contributors

 David Toube, signatory to the Euston Manifesto, is a lawyer and former lecturer, and director of policy at Quilliam.
 He also came to blogging after the 11 September attacks.
 One of his close childhood friends was among those killed in the World Trade Center, while another close childhood friend became a militant Islamist, and appeared in the media applauding the attacks.
 Toube has said that he took up reading and writing blogs as a way of trying to making sense of these events.
 Johann Hari also contributed articles to the weblog until Autumn 2004, when he left to start his own blog.

 Adam LeBor (previously shortlisted for the Orwell Prize) has also contributed to the blog.

 Controversies

 On 26 August 2008, Harry's Place was briefly offline following a complaint to its DNS provider.
 The site had reported that a member of the university and college union's discussion list named Jenna Delich had posted links to American white nationalist David Duke's website to support the call for a boycott on Israel.
 The DNS service was pulled when Delich's supporters from the pro-Palestinian UCU caucus threatened a libel lawsuit against HP for publishing her info and a picture of her (the information remained in place, while the photo was deleted the day after it was posted).
 Soon after, the service was restored and no legal action was taken in the future.

-In November 2023, Harry’s Place accused Marieha Hussain, a pro-Palestinian protester holding a placard with the faces of then Prime Minister, Rishi Sunak and Home Secretary Suella Braverman, on coconuts, of being a 'racist' in a post that had been viewed 4 million times on X, as of September 2024.
-It stated, "It doesn’t get more racist than this", and, "Among anti-racists you get the worst racists of them all."
-As a result, she was charged with a racially aggravated public order offence, was doxed and lost her job as a school teacher.
-On 13 September 2024, she was acquitted of the charge; the prosecution was unable to offer any racism experts to counter the defense as the three they contacted refused to assist.